What is the most essential element to long-term sales?

-The next email in your post-purchase email series should be a shipping confirmation email that updates the customer on the status of their order.
+Make the next email in your post-purchase email series a shipping confirmation email to update the customer on the status of their order.

-This email should include a reminder for the customer on how they can track their order as well as contact information in case their package is not received for whatever reason.
+Use this email to remind the customer how they can track their order.
+Make sure you include contact information in case their package is not received for whatever reason.

-In addition to shipping information, this email also provides a great opportunity for product advice or any other information that customers should know before the product actually arrives.
+In addition to shipping information, this email provides a great opportunity for product advice.
+You can also inform customers key tidbits about their purchase before the product actually arrives.

 Shipping Confirmation Email Sample

-Jus by Julie does a great job of this in their shipping confirmation emails:
+Jus by Julie shows all of these things in their shipping confirmation emails:

-After the initial shipping confirmation email, you can also send a shipping “check-in” email around the time the package is set to arrive.
+After the initial shipping confirmation email, send a shipping “check-in” email around the time the package is set to arrive.

 Email Confirmation Examples: Key Takeaways

-When sending email confirmations, here are a few things to keep in mind:
+When sending email confirmations, keep these in mind: